Cycling The Wicklow Mountains: 2 Loop Routes from Dublin To Wicklow

 Blessington & The Loop

 Blessington is a pretty town known for being situated on the River Liffey and near the Blessington Lakes.
-Most of the activity in the area is outdoors, so you might not be too active assuming you’re saving your energy for the cycling.
+Most of the activity in the area is outdoors, so you might not be too active assuming you’re saving your energy for cycling.

 However, you can duck into West Wicklow House for a comforting pub atmosphere and some good food to rest after the journey from Dublin.
 And if you’re trying to rough it rather than stay in a hotel, camping on nearby Wicklow Way is a popular activity.

 In the morning, you’ll want to set off on the Glendalough Loop, a cycling route that passes through town.
-It’s a full day 75km cycling route that passes through the Blessington Lakes (to the south) and Wicklow Mountains National Park, if you start off going north.
+It’s a full-day 75km cycling route that passes through the Blessington Lakes (to the south) and Wicklow Mountains National Park, if you start off going north.

 I’d recommend a quick dip south to see the lakes, then doubling back to head north so that you can do the national park portion of the trip (which is breathtaking) and end up in Glendalough.
-From there it’s a fairly quick (though less scenic) to the town of Wicklow.
+From there it’s fairly quick (though less scenic) to the town of Wicklow.

 The Blessington Lakes offer some lower, flatter ground and gorgeous scenery to take in, particularly if you get started in the early morning.

-You need only go cross the river and travel a short distance south, crossing the lakes at Valleymount before turning back north.
+You need only cross the river and travel a short distance south, crossing the lakes at Valleymount before turning back north.
 Then you’ll be warming up for the more difficult part of the trip, taking you through the National Park.
 These aren’t towering mountains, and the trail is labeled as having a moderate level of difficulty.

 Blessington Lakes, Wicklow Mountains and Glendalough Loop, Cycling Route